Corona-Killers/corona-manager/README.md

 * [Rest API](#Rest-API)

 ## Tasks
-- Create an express server that will communicate with the data base through some api
+- Create an express server that will communicate with the data base through some api.
-- Build [Rest](#Rest-API) for each model in the data base
+- Build [Rest](#Rest-API) for each model in the data base.
-- Pass all tests
+- Pass all tests.
+- Use the Sequelize Paranoid.

 ## Rest API
 ### GET Methods
-- GET all patients
+- GET all patients.
-- GET all patients by symptom id
+- GET all patients by symptom id.
-- GET patient by id covid_19_challenge
+- GET patient by id covid 19 challenge.
-- GET patient by id
+- GET patient by id.
 -
 ### POST Methods
+- POST a new patient.
+- POST a new symptom.
+- POST a new symptom for patient id.
+- POST a new covid_test for patient id.

 ### PATCH Methods
+- PATCH a new patient.
+- PATCH a new symptom.
+- PATCH a new symptom for patient id.
+- PATCH a new covid_test for patient id.

 ### DELETE Methods
+- DELETE a patient.
+- DELETE a symptom of patient.

+## Good Luck!